 Responding to Emergencies and Disasters

 Knowing what to do when an actual emergency or disaster happens will help you keep the children, your staff and yourself safe.
 Contact a Child Care Aware® of North Dakota Provider Support/Start-Up Consultant in your region if you have specific questions and or need additional information

 If Your Program Needs to Close or Relocate

 North Dakota Department of Human Services (DHS) rules require that child care providers report emergency closings and relocations to their licenser, within 24 hours.
 Because county workers are often called out of the office to help with during emergency response, your licenser may not be able to accept your call.
-This is why DHS also requests that providers report closings and relocations to their regional Child Care Resource and Referral office.
+This is why DHS also requests that providers report closings and relocations to their regional Child Care Aware® office.

 Caring for Additional Children and Hiring Temporary Staff